Thomas Müller: Return to the national team and UEFA Euro 2020

-On 19 May 2021, Müller, along with Hummels, was included in Germany's final 26-man squad for UEFA Euro 2020, ending a period of over two years of exclusion from the national team.
-In the Euro 2020 round of 16, Müller missed a one-on-one chance against England when the score was 1–0 for the latter; however, England went on eventually to beat Germany 2–0.
+On 19 May 2021, Müller, along with Hummels, was included in Germany's final 26-man squad for the pan-European UEFA Euro 2020, ending a period of over two years of exclusion from the national team.
+In the round of 16, Müller missed a one-on-one chance against England when the score was 1–0 for the latter; however, England went on eventually to beat Germany 2–0.
 Hence, Müller played 15 matches in the European Championship without scoring any goals.